 Thai cuisine is really simple to recreate at home.
 I make sure to always have red curry paste, fish sauce and kaffir lime leaves on hand.
 That’s all you need out of “weird” ingredients.
 I highly recommend Thai Kitchen brand.
 I hope coconut milk isn’t something you are shy of.:)

 I usually get kaffir lime leaves at an Asian store.
 They are basically Thai bay leaves and can be stored forever tightly sealed in the freezer.
-You can also get them on Amazon.
-I would say there is no close replacement for the bright floral and citrusy aromatic that kaffir lime leaves add to the dish.
-However, it is OK to omit them.
-The curry will still taste great!
+You can omit them or replace with (Thai) basil leaves.

 I thought sweet butternut squash was a great addition to this shrimp curry.
 It is a starchy vegetable which means complex carbohydrates.
 These carbs that are good for you.
 I personally find the curry quite filling without rice as it’s a complete meal on its own.
 Boys might prefer to have it with rice.
 I used white rice for photos (don’t ask) but I highly recommend brown rice as it’s healthier!